Air Cargo Export Procedures – Introduction

 Neutralising Freight : Protecting the Confidentiality of Business

 What does neutralising freight mean in air cargo shipping?
-The shipper can source the product from another company (a manufacturer or a retailer).
+The shipper can source the product from a company (a manufacturer or a retailer) whom the former does not wish to disclose.
 The buyer does not have to know the source.
 In most of the cases, the buyer may not know from where or from whom the product was sourced.
-The identity of the initial supplier, such as labels, attached documents etc. will be removed from the packages
+The identity of the initial supplier, such as labels, attached documents etc. will be removed from the packages, thus effectively neutralising the packets.

 Customs Export Declaration – A Step Before Shipping By air

 Depending on the regulations in the country of the shipper, there forwarder might have formalities to follow.
-In the European Union , an export declaration is needed.
+In the European Union , an export declaration is needed, when the invoice value is equal to or above 1000EUR.
 This will depend on the country, where the shipper is located.
 In Bharat (India), there is a a pre-export customs clearance.

-Oral Export Declaration in Germany – Export Release Without a MRN
+Oral Export Declaration in Germany – Export Release Without MRN

 In Germany, when the invoice value is below 1000EUR and the shipment is less than 1000 kg, the invoice suffice.
 This is called the Oral Declaration for Export.
 Article 137 of Commission Delegated Regulation (EU) 2015/2446 of 25.
 July 2015.
 The English Version Article 137.
 The German version of article 137.